 Cool-season grasses, which are most common in Minnesota and the Midwest, require fall fertilization to ensure healthy growth.
 But what fertilizer do you need, and when exactly should it be applied?

-This fall in Minnesota, choose the right fall fertilizer for trees, lawns, and shrubs with the advice of Earth Development’s local lawn maintenance and landscaping professionals.
+This fall in Minneapolis, St. Paul choose the right fall fertilizer for trees, lawns, and shrubs with the advice of Earth Development’s local lawn maintenance professionals.

 Why You Should Fertilize in The Fall